 Abstract

 Seventeen sugarcane clones were evaluated in randomized block design with three replications at ARS, Perumallapalle, Tirupati, Andhra Pradesh to study the variability for cane yield and its component traits.
-The characters studied were germination per cent at 30 DAP, tillers at 120 DAP ('000 ha-1), shoots count at 240 DAP ('000 ha-1), number of millable canes ('000 ha-1), number of nodes per cane, cane length (cm), cane diameter (cm), single cane weight (kg), fibre %, top leaf weight (kg), juice extraction %, brix %, sucrose %, purity %, CCS %, and reducing sugars and CCS yield (t ha-1 ) cane yield (t ha-1) at harvest.
+The analysis included key agronomic and quality traits such as germination rate at 30 DAP, tillers at 120 DAP, shoot count at 240 DAP, number of millable canes, number of nodes per cane, cane length, cane diameter, single cane weight, fibre percentage, top leaf weight, juice extraction percentage, brix, sucrose, purity, commercial cane sugar (CCS), reducing sugars, and cane yield at harvest.
 The analysis of variance (ANOVA) revealed significant differences for mean sum of squares for all the characters.
 The PCV is greater than GCV for most of the traits under study.
 The characters tillers at 120 DAP, number of nodes per cane, cane length, single cane weight, top leaf weight, juice extraction %, CCS yield, cane yield showed high heritability coupled with high GAM indicating presence of additive gene action and selection would be effective for these traits.
 Hence, these traits can be utilized for further selection and genetic improvement of midlate clones.

 Keywords: Genetic advance, heritability, genetic variability and midlate clones of sugarcane.